aadilmallick/my-notes-docusaurus/docs/software-development/13-system-design.md

 	- free users are limited to 50 short links, while paid users get unlimited links
 	- free users' links expire after 6 months, while paid users have permanent links

+#### Nonfunctional requirements

+Nonfunctional requirements are established by asking questions about how the system should perform, concerning the 5 attributes of good systems, which are reliability, observability, security, scalability, and performance.

+1. **scalability**
+	- How many users do we expect?
+	- How many requests per second do we need to account for?
+2. **consistency**
+	- How consistent does the system need to be?
+Is it okay for users to see slightly stale data?
+3. **performance**
+	- What is the maximum latency?
+	- What is the desired throughput?
+What's the maximum number of concurrent users?
+	- What are the constraints on the data?
+4. **security**
+	- Which data needs to be protected?

+Here's an example of the non-functional requirements for a link shortener:

+- **performance**
+	- Redirects should happen with max latency 500ms
+	- short links should be max 1kb, long URLs should be max 3kb
+- **scalability**
+	- The system should handle 1 million requests per second

+### High-level design

+Once we have created our requirements, we move on to the high level design, using those requirements as a base.

+High level design is done in a series of two steps:

+- **entity modeling**: identifying the core components and most important things in the system.
+- **API design**: defining the actions and operations of the system most commonly in a rest API.

+### Entity modeling

+Entity modeling is designing the database schema at a high level.

+For example, a todo app will have these schemas:

+- `users`: has id, username, password
+- `task`: has id, title, contents, completed boolean, and foreign key to user
+- `list`: has id, title, and list of taskIds